-3 Mono County has integrated its Zoning Code into the General Plan Land Use designations.
+&lt;sup>1 Mono County has integrated its Zoning Code into the General Plan Land Use designations.
 Thus the General Plan Land Use Element contains (a) policies and use designations to guide land use decisions, and (b) land development regulations to regulate development activities.
 The General Plan policies guide land use decisions, and the land development regulations govern the use of buildings, the size and layout and intensity of uses, parking requirements, allowed lot coverage, setbacks and other regulatory development standards.

-TABLE 7-1.
-Original 1993 Tioga Inn Specific Plan Approved Uses and Parcel Sizes

-PARCEL # PARCEL ACREAGE APPROVED USES

 1 30.3 Hotel

 2 36.0 Full-Service Restaurant

 3 2.4 Store & Gas Station

 4 5.0 Residential Units (10)

 TOTAL 73.7

-7.2.2 1995 Specific Plan Amendment #1
+4.2.2 1995 Specific Plan Amendment #1

-The first Specific Plan amendment occurred in April 1995, and included 3 changes as outlined in Table 7-2 below:
+The first Specific Plan amendment occurred in April 1995, and included 3 changes as outlined in Table 4-2 below:

-TABLE 7-2.
-Changes Approved in Tioga Inn by 1995 Specific Plan Amendment #1 CHANGE 1 Amend p.
-39 Figure 9, moving the proposed location of the water tank approximately 600 feet west to a site next to the proposed housing area on Parcel 4 2 Amend p.
+TABLE 4-2.
+Changes Approved in Tioga Inn by1995 Specific Plan Amendment #1 CHANGE 1 Amend p.
+39 Figure 9, moving the proposed location of the water tank approximately 600 feet west to a site next to the proposed housing area on Parcel 4 2 2 Amend p.
 20, Implementation Measure 1d(1) to allow for a two-bedroom apartment, not to exceed 1,500 square feet, as part of the Convenience Store/Fuel Sales 3 Amend the text on p.
 12 to allow for the building of a Convenience Store before the Hotel.

-7.2.3 1997 Specific Plan Amendment #2
+4.2.3 1997 Specific Plan Amendment #2

-The second Specific Plan amendment occurred two years after the first amendment, in June of 1997, and included 12 changes as outlined in Table 7-3 below:
+The second Specific Plan amendment occurred two years after the first amendment, in June of 1997, and included 12 changes as outlined in Table 4-3 below: